ferama/rospo/README.md

 tunnel:
   - remote: "0.0.0.0:9200"
-    local: ":9200"
+    local: "elasticsearch-master.mynamespace:9200"
     forward: no
   - remote: "0.0.0.0:8080"
-    local: ":8080"
+    local: "demo-app.mynamespace:8080"
     forward: no

-pipe:
-  - remote: "elasticsearch-master.mynamespace:9200"
-    local: ":9200"
-  - remote: "demo-app.mynamespace:8080"
-    local: ":8080"
 ```

 You need to create the keys accordingly and put them correctly on the target server.
 After that you can run a kubernetes pod that keeps up the tunnels and let you securely access the services from a machine inside your local network.
 Please refer to the example in [./hack/k8s](./hack/k8s) for more details.

 In this scenario the k8s pods act as a bridge between kubernetes services and the reverse tunnels.
-You are going to use `pipes` to copy the connections from the services to the rospo pod.
-The pipes in the example will open 2 sockets locally inside the pod:
-  1. a socket on local port **9200** for the **elasticsearch-master.mynamespace:9200** service
-  2. a socket on local port **8080** for the **demo-app.mynamespace:8080** service

- Finally you are going to reverse forward the pod local ports to the desired host (my-rospo-or-standard-sshd-server:2222 in the example above)
+You are going to reverse forward the pod local reachable services ports to the desired host (my-rospo-or-standard-sshd-server:2222 in the example above)

 ## How to Install